twesleyb/SwipProteomics/docs/review/reviews.md

 > analysis is not appropriate for the task.
 LIMMA, DEP, MSqRob, DeqMS,
 > MSstatsTMT would all be appropriate methods.
 Boils down to: ARE THE DATA COUNTS?
+* DeqMS - based on limma, protein-wise estimate of variance (edgeR)
+* MSqRob - peptide level?
+* Limma
+* DEP - also based on limma?
+* MSstatsTMT

+Send plot to EdgeR author
+how to evaluate goodness of fit?

 I thought it was counts:
 integral under isotopic envelop = count of number of reporter ions in a time